sakuli/Docs/content/enterprise_features/sakuli-dashboard-k8s.md

 Now it is possible to import the image from the secured registry.

-You can start your Sakuli dashboard using two different approaches:
+You can start your Sakuli Dashboard using two different approaches:
-- Start the Sakuli dashboard via CLI with [kubectl](#kubectl).
+- Set up the Sakuli Dashboard manually via [CLI](#k8s-cli).
-- Start the Sakuli dashboard using a ready to use [template](#dashboard-template).
+- Set up the Sakuli Dashboard using a ready to use [template](#k8s-dashboard-template).

 ### Starting the Sakuli dashboard with kubectl {#kubectl}